-During times of uncertainty, taking a “Next Best Action” approach is the best approach to stabilize the situation until an overall strategy can be formulated.
+During times of uncertainty, taking a “Next Best Action” approach is the best course of action to stabilize the situation until an overall strategy can be formulated.
 The initial reaction to the crisis often defines the trajectory of the outcome.
-The ability to act with purpose and direction to arrest control of the situation often enables the containment of the problem, however operation in a damage control mode is often necessary for some period-of-time.
+The ability to act with purpose and direction to arrest control of the situation often enables the containment of the problem; however, operation in a damage control mode is often necessary for some period-of-time.

-While disaster situations are by definition emotionally charged, the ability to gain control over personal emotions and worries is key.
-You cannot let personal fear cause an over-reaction that will in turn prompt others to panic and become ineffective.
+While disaster situations are, by definition, emotionally charged, the ability to gain control over personal emotions and worries is critical.
+You cannot let personal fear cause an over-reaction that will prompt others to panic and become ineffective.
+Leaders need to conceal their fear and control their emotions.
 Acting in haste often makes the situation worst if decisions are driven only by emotional reaction and not logic.

 The ability to consult with experts and establish a core team to swarm the highest priority challenges is also critical.
-Also, having a central contact person to formulate an accurate assessment of the situation, advise on an appropriate action plan, and assure that the plan is executed effectively and efficiently is essential.
-In the case of a pro-longed crisis such as this, attention should be given to expanding resources to avoid core team burn-out.
-If the situation is a pro-longed crisis, it is necessary to make sure that the initial team does not become overwhelmed, overly fatigued or too narrowly focused to see the big picture.
+Having a central contact person to formulate an accurate assessment of the situation, advise on an appropriate action plan, and assure that the program executes effectively and efficiently is essential.
+During a prolonged crisis, leaders need to expand the team’s resources to avoid core team burn-out.
+If the situation is a pro-longed crisis, it is necessary to make sure that the initial team does not become overwhelmed, overly fatigued, or too narrowly focused on pressing details.

-Lastly, it should be observed that the Chinese symbol for crisis is composed of two characters.
-One that represents danger and the other that represents opportunity.
-Frequently, a crisis can provide an opportunity to become stronger or better than before.
-For many leaders, a crisis can be transformational and a tremendous time of growth that fundamentally changes the trajectory of their future and achievement of their destiny.
-A massive crisis, like the one we are experiencing, can catapult the human race forward by fueling creativity and accelerating innovation and social change.
-By forcing us to focus on things outside the norm, new capabilities and innovative products and services will be created for the benefit of future generations.
+Lastly, the Chinese symbol for crisis is composed of two characters representing danger and the other that representing opportunity.
+An emergency can frequently provide a chance to become stronger, build leadership capacity, or innovate in brand new directions.
+For many leaders, a crisis can be transformational and a tremendous time of growth that fundamentally changes their future trajectory and achievement of their destiny.
+Like the one we are experiencing, a massive crisis can catapult the human race forward by fueling creativity and accelerating science, medicine, and social change.
+By forcing us to focus on challenges outside the norm, new products, services, and medical safeguards will benefit future generations.